 What comes to your mind when you hear about the most valuable metal in the world?
 We bet a lot of people would think about gold, silver, or platinum first.
 But in reality, those are somewhere in the middle of the list by their value in the commodity market.

 So, today we are going to talk about the most valuable metals traded in the commodity market.
-The rating is based on their price per kg and is relevant for the 3d of June 2020.
+The rating is based on their price per kg and is relevant for the 7th of August 2020.

 Here Are the Top Seven Most Expensive Precious Metals in the Commodity Market

 Annual production: about 30 tonnes.

 Major producers: About 80% is mined in South Africa.
 Others are Russia, Zimbabwe, Canada, United States, Colombia, Botswana, Finland.

 Rhodium is the most expensive precious metal of the platinum group traded in the commodity market.
 Today, it costs more than $300 thousand per kg, which is about four times more than the price of gold and almost ten times more than the price of platinum.
 The reason for such a high value is the wide-ranging applications and the great scarcity of the metal.

 For a quick comparison, gold deposits are four times greater, and platinum deposits are five times greater than those of rhodium.

 This metal is commonly used in the lighting industry, mirror production, and even in nuclear reactors.
 It is also known as a scratch-resistant finish for jewelry, especially for "white gold".

 But almost 80% of demand for rhodium comes from the automotive industry.
 The metal is used in headlight reflectors and catalytic converters, which helps reducing toxic gas emissions and pollutants.
 The reason is that the element filters nitrogen oxides better than palladium or platinum and is easier to install.